AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Models_and_Databases/Database_Transactions/README.md

 It works like this.
 Before calling a view function, Django starts a transaction.
 If the response is produced without problems, Django commits the transaction.
 If the view produces an exception, Django rolls back the transaction.

-You may perform subtransactions using savepoints in your view code, typically with the [`atomic()`]() <!-- below --> context manager.
+You may perform subtransactions using savepoints in your view code, typically with the [`atomic()`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Models_and_Databases/Database_Transactions#atomicusingnone-savepointtrue-durablefalse) context manager.
 However, at the end of the view, either all or none of the changes will be committed.

 <hr>